Ford Invests in Commitment to Electric Vehicles

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Ford says this will include the development and production of new and more advanced battery systems for its next generation of hybrid-electric vehicles.
 The investment will also help Ford double its battery-testing capabilities, giving the company a total of 160 individual battery-test channels.

 Increased battery testing also allows Ford to bring everything from research, development, and production of electrified vehicle systems in-house.
 Ford’s early hybrid models contained batteries that involved third parties throughout the design and testing phases.

 The building, formally known as the Advanced Engineering Center, will be renamed the Ford Advanced Electrification Center and will house more than 1,000 engineers who will work specifically on hybrid and electrification programs.

-Ford is also planning on making their hybrid platforms more affordable for consumers in 2012 by reducing the cost of its current hybrid systems by 30%, versus the company’s previous-generation systems.
+Ford is also planning on making their hybrid platforms more affordable for consumers in 2012 by reducing the cost of its current hybrid systems by 30 percent, versus the company’s previous-generation systems.

 Ford’s C-MAX platform will debut this year on U.S. soil as both a hybrid and plug-in hybrid model.
-The Prius competitor is promised to deliver a 47 mpg on highways and 47 mph in the city.
-A plug-in hybrid model, dubbed the C-MAX Energi, is expected this fall, and will arrive with a projected electric-mode 95 mpg, and a total range of 550 miles.
+The Prius competitor is promised to deliver 47 mpg on highways and 47 mph in the city.
+A plug-in hybrid model dubbed the C-MAX Energi, is expected this fall, and will arrive with a projected electric-mode 95 mpg, and a total range of 550 miles.